How to grow Tropaeolum speciosum the flame flower

 Its common name is Flame flower because of the bold swathes of red comprising many tiny scarlet flowers.
 It is a perennial unlike its relative, the Nasturtium, which is a colourful annual.

-Flame flower looks at its best grown through evergreens where the contrast between the strong green and red looks most effective.
+The striking red Flame flowers look good anywhere in the garden and never more so when grown through evergreens.
+This combination enhances the contrast between the strong green and red and looks most effective.
+It also provides summer interest to the evergreen host.
 If grown in the right place and conditions, it can be vigorous, but it is a notoriously tricky climber to get established.

 Tropaeolum will grow best with its roots shady in hummus rich soil.
 I have never pruned my plant because it dies back each winter and although it returns each year, it doesn't get out of hand.
 In areas where Tropaeolum gets established and vigorous, it can be pruned back in early spring before it starts growing in earnest.
 T.speciosum has many flowers of a strong, intense red which flower for several weeks in midsummer.

-Tropaeolum is similar to the Clematis which also likes its roots in the shade and its top in sun.
+Tropaeolum belongs to that group of plants which likes its roots in the shade and its top in sun.
+This is why it is ideal to grow up through other plants.
 In the right conditions, it is said to be rampant and so it comes with a gardening warning.
 That said, it has never been anywhere near rampant in my garden and I am happy to plant and grow it, compared to, say Fallopia common names Russian Vine and Mile a Minute plant which I find to be rampant in any garden conditions, although pretty.

 Interestingly, given that the Tropealum is happiest in cooler conditions, during the long hot summer of 2018 the one in my garden barely flowered at all I think unhappy with the dry hot conditions produced that summer.

-If Tropealum is not the climbing plant for your garden, there is information and growing conditions for many other climbing plants.
+If Tropealum is not the climbing plant for your garden, get inspired by the 10 Best climbing plants for your garden.